shomykohai/shomykohai.github.io/_posts/2025-02-13-unlocking-the-motorola-g23.md

 This is a quick video guide made by DiabloSat showing off how to unlock the phone + the installation of the custom bootloader.

 <iframe height="315" src="https://www.youtube-nocookie.com/embed/3fHfiqM7UUg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Making the phone faster

+> NOTE: This section was added after the original blog post, as I felt some of this information is important to mention.

+Diablo decided to make a debloated version of the firmware, and I helped with it.

+While making the build, I (for some not so specific reason) decided to analyse network traffic in idle, to then discover how Moto has many system apps and services in its stock firmware that allows them to completely lock you out from using the device.
+Most notably PAKS (present in all Motorola devices) and SysDLL (known as `co.sitic.pp`).

+The first is moto in house MDM system, which is completely integrated into SystemUI to force lock you out.

+The latter is yet another MDM app, specific to South American carriers.
+This app in particular is what can be considered spyware.
+It's specifically hidden within the application list (can be confirmed by decompiling the settings appnwith jadx) and every ~10-15 seconds it sends a POST request to various servers with the 1st IMEI to know if to lock the device.

+We removed it in DebloatedMotoWeed, as well as removing bloatware, invasive ads and more from the firmware.

+## Some words on Motorola

+It is now clear that Motorola doesn't care of its customers, as it can be seen on how even flagships are full of ads, blaterare and more.

+Moto g23 in particular is the perfect example of how low-mid range devices (mainky mediatek and unisoc) are not in their interest.
+This is also proven by the fact that these phones are not even produced by them, but by third party ODMs (Huaqin for g23/g13, Tinno for g24 and g15).

+The moto g23 has an artificially inserted limitations for not allowing bootloader unlock, as Moto Agents confirm when affirming "Some devices are designed to not allow bootloader unlocking".
+And a worse case is the moto g24, which can only be unlocked (recent discovery we made) by having an engineer download agent, and by manually patching the auto relocked feature Tinno put in the bootloader.

+Furthermore, it appears Moto (Lenovo) imposes its ODMs to include referral code that gets injected into Android props (in g23 firmware I found referrals for Facebook Ads, Spotify and  some others).

+Motorola is clearly only interested in shipping as many phones as possible, all while making it impossible to unlock on many models, or by removing your warranty on supported models just by getting (and not even using) the unlock code.
+Don't buy a Motorola phone if you care about your freedom of having a phone that lasts more than a year and doesn't artificially get slowed down.

 ## Conclusion